balancer/balancer-v2-monorepo/pkg/deployments/DEPLOYING.md

 ## Creating Tasks

-A new task is created by placing a new directory named after the task ID in the `tasks`, and populating the `build-info` directory and writing appropiate `input.ts` and `index.ts` files.
+A new task is created by placing a new directory named after the task ID in the `tasks`, and populating the `build-info` directory and writing appropiate `input.ts` and `cli.ts` files.
 The `output`, `abi` and `bytecode` directories are automatically generated and populated.

 The build information should be generated on a clean commit, so that it can be verified by other parties.
 On the project directory, delete the `artifacts` directory and run `yarn hardhat compile` for a clean compilation.
 The file will be then be located at `artifacts/build-info`.

 Inputs and task instructions are plain TypeScript files that call appropriate functions - there's no DSL.
-The recommended way to write them is to copy the structure from the `input.ts` and `index.ts` files from a similar task, and then edit those as needed.
+The recommended way to write them is to copy the structure from the `input.ts` and `cli.ts` files from a similar task, and then edit those as needed.

 ### Vyper Compilation